How to Withdraw Your Child From School Mid-Year in the NWT

 Funding Implications of Mid-Year Withdrawal

 This is the most significant practical consequence of a mid-year withdrawal.
-A family who withdraws in November forfeits an entire year of curriculum reimbursement.
-The funding covers curriculum materials, consumables, and educational resources — expenses that are particularly significant in the NWT, where shipping costs to remote communities can double the price of every textbook.
+A family who withdraws after its local funding deadline may forfeit current-year reimbursement.
+The funding covers eligible curriculum materials and other educational resources — expenses that are particularly significant in the NWT, where shipping costs to remote communities are high.

 Free Download